Will You Remember This Article Tomorrow?

 As the graph below shows, it's inevitable-

-When we reach our 40s and beyond, our memory, mental acuity and cognitive powers may gradually diminish, sometimes to the point where it affects our work, our relationships and even our safety and health.
+When we reach middle age and beyond, our memory, mental acuity and cognitive powers may gradually diminish, sometimes to the point where it affects our work, our relationships and even our safety and health.

 For each passing decade -- into our 50s - 60s - 70s -- our ability to recall dates, names, facts and figures fades -- slowly at first, then perhaps more rapidly.